elasticio/sugarcrm-component/README.md

 # Actions
 ## Lookup Object By ID
 Given an object, looks up the object with that ID.
 You must select the type of object to lookup.

+### Input field description
+* **SugarCRM module to lookup** - dropdown list where you should choose the module, which you want to lookup.
+E.g. `Accounts`.
+* **Pass binary data to the next component (if found object has it)** - a checkbox, if it is checked and found object has a binary field (type of `file`) then its data will be passed to the next component as a binary attachment.

 ## Lookup Objects
 Lookup a list of objects satisfying specified criteria.